pokt-network/pocket/consensus/README.md

   participant Persistence
   participant SyncRoutine
-  participant BlockApplier
-  participant State
+  Note over ApplyBlockRoutine: This routine is an abstraction<br /> around block application logic participant ApplyBlockRoutine participant State

   loop AppliedBlock < NetworkCurrentHeight
-    SyncRoutine->>Persistence:GetDownloadedBlock
-    Persistence-->>SyncRoutine:
+    SyncRoutine->>+Persistence:GetDownloadedBlock
+    Persistence-->>-SyncRoutine:

-    Note right of Persistence: Or genesis if starting from scratch SyncRoutine->>State:GetValidatorSet
+    Note right of Persistence: Or genesis if starting from scratch SyncRoutine->>+State:GetValidatorSet
-    State-->>SyncRoutine:
+    State-->>-SyncRoutine:

     SyncRoutine->>SyncRoutine:Verify(block.qc, ValidatorSet)

-    SyncRoutine->>BlockApplier:ApplyBlock
-    BlockApplier-->>SyncRoutine:
+    SyncRoutine->>+ApplyBlockRoutine:ApplyBlock
+    ApplyBlockRoutine-->>-SyncRoutine:

-    Note left of BlockApplier: Tells if it's valid block and what are the  <br />changes to be made to the state SyncRoutine->>State:Update
+    Note left of ApplyBlockRoutine: Tells if it's valid block and what are the  <br />changes to be made to the state SyncRoutine->>State:Update

     Note left of State: ValidatorSet should be updated here SyncRoutine->>Persistence:MarkBlockAsApplied

     SyncRoutine->>SyncRoutine:Wait(until block downloaded)
-    Note left of BlockApplier: Wait for the next block to apply<br /> if it's not downloaded yet
+    Note left of ApplyBlockRoutine: Wait for the next block to apply<br /> if it's not downloaded yet

     SyncRoutine->>SyncRoutine:If all blocks applied:<br />SignalSyncEnd
     Note right of SyncRoutine: StateSync has finished<br />Switch to consensus mode